nodejs/nodejs.org/CONTRIBUTING.md

     - Comments on Issues and PRs
     - Authoring of PRs or Issues
     - Comments or Authoring of Discussions
-- The nomination must have at least 3 existing members of the Website Team to be in agreement with the nomination.
+- The nomination must have at least three existing members of the Website Team agree with the nomination.
   - This can be done through commenting with "agreement" (showing support) or reacting to the Issue with a :+1: (Thumbs-up Emoji)
-- The Issue must be open for at least 72 hours without an objection from an existing member of the Website Team - The nomination cannot pass until all open discordances/objections are resolved. - Objections coming from the TSC or Core Collaborators are also counted as valid objections.
+- The Issue must be open for at least 72 hours without an objection from an existing member of the Website Team
+  - The nomination cannot pass until all open discordances/objections are resolved.
+  - Objections from the TSC or Core Collaborators are also counted as valid objections.
 </details>

 ## Getting started